Configure SSL certificate for a Cluster ActiveGate

 If you want to use your own certificate or a CA-issued certificate, upload or paste the certificate to Cluster ActiveGate, either through the Cluster Management Console or the Cluster REST API v1.
 The following steps show the procedure using the Cluster Management Console:

 Sign in to Dynatrace Managed as an administrator.

-On the Deployment status page, select the ActiveGate you want to configure.
+On the Deployment status page, expand the ActiveGate you want to customize and select Configure.

 On the page for the selected ActiveGate, select Edit SSL certificate.

 You can either paste or upload the certificates.

 - Private key: your private key.

 - Certificate chain: your root and intermediate certificates.